jlmayfield/jlmayfield.github.io/_posts/2018-1-13-Know-Your-Grade-Example.md

 \end{array}
 $$.

-The total points earned across the three assignments is 9.87 of the 12 for a current grade of 82%.
-That's not too far off what you're going for but you have some work to do on this exam if you're going to get up to the high 80s or low 90s.
+You've earned a total of 9.87 of the 12 points possible so far giving you a current grade of 82%.

 #### The Exam

-You currently have an 82.25% for the first 12% of the course.
-The upcoming exam is the first of 5 exams and exams account for the remaining 40% of your grade for the semester.
+You now know that you an 82.25% for the first 12% of the course.
+The upcoming exam is the first of 5 exams and exams account for 40% of your grade for the semester.
 This means the weight of a single exam is 8%.

-A 90% is right in the middle of where you'd like to be in the course so we'll see what exam grade would get you to that grade.
+A 90% is right in the middle of where you'd like to be in the course so we'll see what exam grade would get you to that target.
 We came up with the following formula for this kind of question,

 $$ g_1 = \frac{w_0+w_1}{w_1}g_2 - \frac{w_0}{w_1}g_0 $$

 The grades in question are indexed by the order in which you earned them.
 This makes $$g_0$$ your current grade, $$g_1$$ the exam grade, and $$g_2$$ the grade you'd like in the course after taking the exam.
 The weights are equivalently indexed.
-Nothing left to do but arithmetic,
+Nothing left to do but arithmetic.

 $$
 \begin{array}{rcl}
-g_1 &=& \frac{0.12+0.08}{0.08}0.9 - \frac{0.12}{0.08}0.8225 \\
+g_1 &=& \frac{0.12+0.08}{0.08} * 0.9 - \frac{0.12}{0.08} * 0.8225 \\
 g_1 &=& 2.5 * 0.9 - 1.5 * 0.8225 \\
 g_1 &=& 2.25 - 1.23375 \\
 g_1 &=& 1.01625
 \end{array}
 $$.

-So we see that you need just short of 102% to bring your grade in the course up to a 90%.
+You need just short of 102% to bring your grade in the course up to a 90%.
 It doesn't look like that A- is in reach just yet.
 That probably means the B+ is going to require a pretty solid A as well.
 Let's go ahead and check.
 Most of the previous calculation is the same so we'll just adjust for a new target of 88%

 $$
 \begin{array}{rcl}